Will strength training stunt my child’s growth?

 Good Luck, and Happy Parenting!

-About Dr. Carissa Simone, MD.
+Dr. Carissa Simone

 Dr. Simone completed medical school at St. George’s University and her pediatric residency at the University of South Florida.
 She enjoys the continuity that pediatrics provides and watching her families grow.
 When not working, Dr. Simone enjoys traveling and spending time with her family.